wonambi-python/wonambi/docs/source/gui/channels.rst

 Save Montage
 ------------
-If you're happy with a selection of channels (organized in channel groups, including filter settings and references), you can click on ``Save Channel Montage``:
+If you're happy with a selection of channels (organized in channel groups, including filter settings and references), you can click on ``Save Montage``:

 .. image:: images/channels_12_save_chan.png

-and then you'll be asked to save the current montage on a file on disk.
+and you'll be asked to save the current montage to a file on disk.

 ..
 NOTE::
    The channel montage is stored in the ``.json`` format, which is actually a text file, so it's easy to read and modify if necessary.

 Load Montage
 ------------
-Once you reopen the same dataset, you can click on ``Load Channel Montage``:
+Once you reopen the same dataset, you can click on ``Load Montage``:

 .. image:: images/channels_13_load_chan.png

-and then the previously saved channel groups will be shown directly:
+then, the previously saved channel groups will be shown directly:

 .. image:: images/channels_14_loaded.png

 ..
 NOTE::
-   You can use the same file for the channel montage as long as the labels are the same.
+   You can reuse a same channel montage file as long as the labels are the same.